 - This section includes a benefit for damage to signs.
-If you have signs on or around your building, this cover is important because damage to signage is excluded from the Property Damage section.
+If you have signs displayed on or around your building, this cover is important because damage to signage is excluded from the Property Damage section of your business insurance.

 Covers loss or accidental damage to business property away from your premises.
 Common examples include mobile phones, laptops, tools of trade, stock samples and mobile machinery.

 - Theft of portable property under this section needs to be via some form of forced entry.
 Therefore, if tools, for example, are left in the back of a ute, make sure they’re secured.

 Pays for the repair or replacement of business machinery that has broken down.
 Common items include fridges, freezers, air conditioners and manufacturing machinery.